“Rehireable” is the correct and widely accepted spelling, while “rehirable” is less common and often avoided.

 Resumes and LinkedIn Profiles

-- “Employees rated as rehireable are prioritized for future openings.”
+- “Employees rated as rehireable prioritized for future openings.”

 Emails and Corporate Communication